jhvanderschee/jekyllcodex/add-ons.md

 ### The best archive for Liquid snippets and Jekyll plugins
 -----

-This is going to be a collection of Liquid snippets and Jekyll plugins, similar to the WordPress Plugin directory.
+This is going to be a collection of Liquid snippets and Jekyll plugins, similar to the WordPress Plugin directory, containing at least the following references:

 <br />